-If your dog persists in spitting out the pills or if dietary restrictions prevent you from hiding the pills in an appealing treat, you will need to administer the pill directly into your dog's mouth.
+If your dog persists in spitting out the pills or if dietary restrictions prevent you from hiding the pills in an appealing treat, you can administer the pill directly into your dog's mouth.
 Make sure that you have carefully read the prescription label and understand the dosing instructions.

-- Lubricate the pill with a very small amount of margarine or butter so that it does not stick in your dog's mouth or throat and is easier to swallow.
+2. Lubricate the pill with a very small amount of gravy from canned dog food (nothing too fatty or greasy, as it may upset the pancreas) so that it does not stick in your dog's mouth or throat and is easier to swallow.
 Pill Pockets™ can also be used to coat the outside of the pill.

-- Once you have a firm but gentle grip, tilt your dog's head toward the ceiling.
+5. Once you have a firm but gentle grip, tilt your dog's head toward the ceiling.
 The lower jaw will usually drop open.
-With your pilling hand, use the little finger and ring finger to open the dog's mouth further by gently putting downward pressure on the lower lip and front teeth.
+With your pilling hand, use the little finger and ring finger to open your dog's mouth further by gently putting downward pressure on the lower lip and front teeth.

-- Quickly place the pill as far back over the tongue as possible.
+6. Quickly place the pill as far back over the tongue as possible.
 Your dog is more likely to swallow the pill if you place it beyond the hump of the tongue at the back of the mouth.
-Try not to place your hand or fingers too far back in the mouth to avoid stimulating a gag reflex.
+Try not to place your hand or fingers too far back in the mouth, as this may stimulate a gag reflex.

-- Close your dog's mouth and hold it closed while you return the head to a normal position.
+7. Close your dog's mouth and hold it closed while you return his head to a normal position.

-- Gently rub your dog's nose or throat, or blow lightly on his nose.
+8. Gently rub your dog's nose or throat or blow lightly on his nose.
 This should stimulate swallowing.
-Usually, the dog will lick his nose with his tongue if he has swallowed the pill.
+A dog will usually lick his nose after swallowing a pill.

-- Make sure you give plenty of praise throughout the procedure and offer a treat or extra playtime after giving the medication.
-This will make the experience more positive and make it easier to give the medication the next time.
+9. Give plenty of praise throughout the process and offer a treat or playtime right after giving the medication.
+This will make the experience more positive, making it easier to give the medication the next time.